josecarneiro/ironhack-technical-interview/README.md

 A third and last interview might be conducted by other company stakeholders, such as the company's CEO, a general manager, HR personnel, or development team members to ensure a cultural fit.

-### Sitting at an interview

-Each of the steps outlined above might be conducted separately or in conjunction with another step, so you should always be ready to sit at an interview for up to 4 hours.

-Don’t eat or drink too much before the interview.
-You don't want to feel unwell during the length of the interview.

-Wear fresh clothing.
-Some people will get nervous and sweat.

-Take a water bottle with you.
-It might make you more comfortable to have something to hold on to.

-If the interview lasts more than two hours, don't feel bad about asking to get up and go to the bathroom, get a glass of water or a coffee.

 ### Some quick points

 - Technical interviews may vary widely between companies/interviewers.